Take Home Exam (tentamen)

 Question 3.
 (5 points) Your customer is an employment bureau which decides to store all employment information online using a 4-tiered database architecture.
 With reference to your data dictionary, carefully describe what should be stored on the client side and the server side.

 (i) (10 points) Using your answer to Question 1, arrange all these nouns, verbs and relations into a UML class diagram.
 By using additional classes where necessary and inheritance, carefully avoid repeating the same attributes or methods within several classes.
 Be careful to include multiplicity and logical information (including asymmetry) on relations, as well as dependencies between classes, where these can be clearly identified.
 Every entry in your data dictionary must be used somewhere in your class diagram and every entity used in your class diagram must appear somewhere in your data dictionary.

 Question 5.
-(5 points) Write a DTD that is suitable for transmitting object models over the internet, which are legal instances of your class diagram in Question 4.(i) with your correction of 4.(ii).
+(5 points) Write a DTD that is suitable for transmitting object models over the internet, which are legal instances of your class diagram in Question 4.(i).
 Every class and attribute in your class diagram should be reflected by an !ELEMENT definition in your DTD.
 You should include as many DTD constraints as possible that accurately reflect the constraints found in your class diagram (multiplicity, logical relations etc).
 You should also include all association information of an object model (not just the has_a and is_a relations).
 Hint: you could try to encode an association name as an attribute of some appropriate DTD element?